Differential graded algebras for trivalent plane graphs and their representations: Introduction

 Let us be precise about our base points.
 If we fix a vertex $v \in V$, then since $\Lambda_G$ is branched at $v$, there is a unique point $\wt{v} \in \Lambda_{G}$ lying over $v$, which we use as a base point for our computations.
 Let $\scr{B}_{G,f_{\infty},v}$ be the resulting graded algebra; we may write it as a free product of algebras

 where again the elements of $\pi_1(\Lambda_{G},\wt{v})$ are in degree zero, the elements of $F_{\mathrm{fin}}$ are in degree $1$, and $|x|=|y|=|z|=2$.

 In order to obtain nice combinatorial models for $\pi_1(\Lambda_G,\wt{v})$ for $v \in V$, it is convenient to specify a set of generators and relations.
-This can be achieved by picking a tree $T \subset G$ spanning all of the vertices in $V$ except $v$.
+This can be achieved by picking a tree $T \subset G$ spanning all of the vertices in $V$ except $v$ (recalling our assumption that $G$ is connected so that such $T$ exists).
 In fact, a choice of such a tree is already performed by Casals and Murphy for essentially the same reason: the Poincar\'e duals to the cycles in $\Lambda_G$ lying over $T$ yield a convenient set of generators of $H_1(\Lambda_G)$.
 We denote the vertex missed by $T$ as $v_T \in V$, and for the lift $\wt{v}_T$ we use the slightly more convenient notation $*_T \in \Lambda_G$.
 Accordingly, we build a collection of groups $\Pi_T$ with explicit generators and relations which come with canonical isomorphisms $\Pi_T \cong \pi_1(\Lambda_G, *_T)$.
 As these models are purely combinatorial, we may therefore instead use the graded algebras

 with the understanding that if $T$ and $T'$ miss the same vertex $v_T = v_{T'}$, then there are canonical isomorphisms

 There is good reason for having these graded algebras depend upon $T$ (and not just $*_T$) aside from just that they are combinatorially convenient.
 Unlike in the version with homology coefficients, in order to obtain the Legendrian contact differential, each gradient flow tree counted in the differential must be connected to the base point $*$ in order to obtain an element in $\pi_1(\Lambda_G,*)$.
 In contact geometric parlance, such choices are referred to as capping paths.
 Conveniently, our trees $T$ spanning the vertices $V - \{v_T\}$ yield natural choices of capping paths, and hence fix the differentials.
 However, even if $v_T = v_{T'}$, the capping paths will not be the same, and hence a dg-isomorphism between the models will not in general be realized by the natural canonical isomorphisms $\scr{B}_{G,f_{\infty},T} \cong \scr{B}_{G,f_{\infty},T'}$ of the previous paragraph, since this will not in general intertwine the differentials.
 Nonetheless, we have the following, the first main theorem of this paper.\\